ibexa/documentation-developer/docs/releases/ibexa_dxp_v4.2.md

 ### Catalogs

 You can now create catalogs containing sub-sets of products.
-Choose products for a catalog by applying filters which enable you to select products for example by product type, price range, availability or category.
+Choose products for a catalog by applying filters which enable you to select products, for example, by product type, price range, availability or category.

 ![List of products in a catalog](img/4.2_catalogs_product_list.png)